wavemaker/docs/learn/java-integration-services/index.md

 id: ""
 ---

-you want more control or you are more comfortable working with Java, you can invoke various services like DB, Feed, SOAP and Security services from Java using _@Autowired in the UserService.java_ files.
+If you want more control or you are more comfortable working with Java, you can invoke various services like DB, Feed, SOAP and Security services from Java using _@Autowired in the UserService.java_ files.
 The **autowiring feature of spring framework** enables you to inject the object dependency implicitly.
 It internally uses setter or constructor injection.
-The advantage of autowiring is, it requires the less code because we don't need to write the code to inject the dependency explicitly. **:** REST Services cannot be invoked.
+The advantage of autowiring is, it requires the less code because we don't need to write the code to inject the dependency explicitly. **Note:** REST Services cannot be invoked.

-### current logged in user details
+### Accessing current logged in user details

-access the Logged in user details in an app that is secured, you need to import the security service.
-The **Service** import can be done using the following code snippet
+To access the Logged in user details in an app that is secured, you need to import the security service.
+The **Security Service** import can be done using the following code snippet

- com.wavemaker.runtime.security.SecurityService;
+import com.wavemaker.runtime.security.SecurityService;
 @Autowired
 public SecurityService securityService;
 public String getLoggedUser() {